Gabrielle Brooks, Rita Marley, Get Up, Stand Up! The Bob Marley Musical, Lyric Theatre

 How has your journey been from when the theatres closed up until reopening?

-Yeah, I think many people, I had time to sort of reset and re-evaluate my whole life and existence.
+Yeah, I think like many people, I had time to sort of reset and re-evaluate my whole life and existence.
 And it gave me time to just reflect on what I really wanted to do.
 And the thing that I really realised that I want to do is match my activism with my art.
 So, coming back and doing a show like Get Up Stand Up couldn’t have been more perfect.

 How has it been being back in Get Up Stand Up, a show that’s not even opened before, new to the world?